purplediane/purplediane.github.io/_posts/2016-06-03-pycon-2016-open-source-sprints.md

 **Did I mention I had a great time?** I want to thank everyone I met for being friendly and helpful.
 I haven't been to any conferences in a long time, but this one was fantastic!
 And a big thanks to all the people who worked so hard to make it all come together so well.
 You know who you are. **For those going to other conferences, I encourage you to volunteer!** I met some great people during the time I spent volunteering.

 Last but definitely not least, **I realized I haven't thanked my friend [Trey Hunner][trey] enough!** If not for his encouragement, I would not have considered going to PyCon.
 He is an all-around great guy, and a great teacher.
-Check out [his website][treyhunner], his business [Truthful Technology][tt], and he does [Weekly Python Chats][weekly] that are very informative.
+Check out [his website][treyhunner], his training business [Truthful Technology][tt], and his great [Weekly Python Chats][weekly] that are very informative.
 I'm very grateful to have gotten to know him through the [San Diego Python][sdpython] organization and meetup.
 Thanks so much, Trey!

 [psf]: https://www.python.org/psf/
 [pycon]: https://us.pycon.org/2016/